DizNicolasAmor/interviews-practice/RUST.md

     23. What is Rust's low-level control of hardware and how it can be used in system programming?
     24. How Rust's type system enables zero-cost abstractions and how this can improve performance?
     25. How Rust's memory layout and alignment works and how it affects performance and portability?
-    26. How to use Rust's FFI capabilities to interact with foreign languages?
+    26. How to use FFI capabilities to interact with foreign languages?
     27. How Rust's macros can be used to generate code and improve code readability and maintainability?
     28. What is lifetime elision rules and when to use explicit lifetime annotations in code?
     29. Have you ever used Rust's unsafe features to optimize performance-critical code?
 If so, give an example.